normanyung/rwah/source/_posts/2021-02-Burnout-and-Serving.md

 In this we join with God's work in the world and in our souls.
 What do our hearts tell us in conflict?
 What have you learned about yourself through difficult experiences?
 How is the LORD teaching us and shaping us to be more like Christ?
 It is in committed love that we are transformed.
 And we can confidently enter into this transformation because it is Christ who holds us, thus we cannot fail.

-Let us enter into this disciplined repentance with confidence.
+Let us enter into this disciplined love of service with confidence.